gator1/jepsen/ceph-docker/README.md

 all the containers.
 So host can do all the rbd stuff.
 'docket network inspect yourbridge' is used to find mon1's ip address.
 Install ceph-client on the host: 'sudo apt-get install ceph-common'
-Get the ceph info "sudo docker cp ceph-client:/etc/ceph /etc/ceph", get the ceph.conf and keyring in host's /etc/ceph
+Get the ceph info "sudo docker cp ceph-client:/etc/ceph /etc", get the ceph.conf and keyring in host's /etc/ceph

 su -
-rbd create bar --size 4096 -m 172.18.0.8  --image-feature layering
+rbd create bar --size 4096 -m 172.18.0.8  --image-feature layering # 172.18.0.8 is ip # of mon1, it may differ for you
-rbd map bar --pool rbd --name client.admin -m 172.18.0.8
-mkfs.ext4 -m0 /dev/rbd/rbd/bar
+rbd map bar --pool rbd --name client.admin -m 172.18.0.8  # 172.18.0.8 is ip # of mon1, it may differ for you mkfs.ext4 -m0 /dev/rbd/rbd/bar
 mkdir /mnt/ceph-block-bar
 mount /dev/rbd/rbd/bar /mnt/ceph-block-bar

-It should work and you can see root@ceph-docker:~# ls -l /dev/rbd/rbd total 0 lrwxrwxrwx 1 root root 10 May  1 12:02 a -> ../../rbd6
+It should work and you can see root@ceph-docker:~# ls -l /dev/rbd/rbd # actual results may vary total 0 lrwxrwxrwx 1 root root 10 May  1 12:02 a -> ../../rbd6
 lrwxrwxrwx 1 root root 10 May  1 12:38 bar -> ../../rbd8